-1: Light Switch
+1) Headlight Switch

-The headlight switch is located on the top left of the instrument panel.
 Push the top of the switch to turn the lights on.
 Push the bottom of the switch to turn the lights off.

-2: Windshield Wiper
+2) Wiper Switch

-Optional.
-The wiper switch is located on the left side of the instrument panel and to the right of the headlight switch.
-Push the top of the switch to turn on the wiper.
-Push the bottom of switch to turn off the wiper.
+(Optional): Push the top of the switch to turn the wiper on.
+Push the bottom of the switch to turn the wiper off.

-3: Strobe Light
+3) Strobe Light Switch

-Optional.
-The strobe switch is located on the left side of the instrument panel and to the right of the wiper switch.
-Push the top of the switch to turn on the strobe.
-Push the bottom of switch to turn off the strobe.
+(Optional): Push the top of the switch to turn the light on.
+Push the bottom of the switch to turn the light off.